Skrrytch/map2mc/README.md

   - define the amount of simultanuous threads for rendering
   - the sea level

+Limitations:

+- Everything in a map will be rendered: Labels (of cities ...), logos, compass rose and more
+- The landscape terrain is always absolute to the sea level
+  - Rivers, Roads will always be on sea level which results in canyons near mountains
+- You cannot build mountains without a correct hight map.
+  - Typical maps are not height maps but surface maps
+  - In such cases the Minecraft map will stay quite flat otherwise you will get 'peaks' near the coast and 'holes' in the mountains.
+- You can place sapling but no trees: They have to grow (slowly).

 ## Input data

 The starting point for the converter is the configuration file `<directory>/config.properties`